E! News: Overview

 In August 2019, it was announced that at the start of 2020, the E!
 News newscast would move to New York, along with the launch of a companion program, Pop of the Morning.
 It would become a morning program airing live at 7 a.m.
 Eastern, though at the peril of being too early for West Coast audiences at 4 a.m.
 Pacific.
 The new iteration of E!
 News would originate from Studio 6E at 30 Rockefeller Plaza.
 The move was done to allow the network to become a stop on the common New York morning show circuit, and to allow for more vertical integration promotion for NBCUniversal programming and attractions in an hour where NBC's Today is usually exclusively devoted to hard news.

 In October 2019, Rancic announced that she would be resigning her anchor position and staying in Los Angeles, and remain with the network for red carpet coverage, citing that she wanted to be more hands-on with her family and business interests in Chicago.
 Kennedy announced that he too would be leaving the show, but would remain with the network as the host of a new Los Angeles celebrity home-based interview series, In The Room.
 The last show from Los Angeles aired on November 15, 2019.

 On December 5, 2019, it was announced that Lilliana Vazquez and Scott Tweedie would be the new co-anchors of the New York-based morning iteration of E!
 News which began airing on January 6, 2020.
 On March 13, 2020, it was announced that effective immediately, all of E!'s studio programming would go on an indefinite hiatus due to the COVID-19 pandemic.
 On August 5, 2020, E! canceled both New York-based shows, along with In The Room, one of the first of many program and employee cuts and staff realignments announced across NBCUniversal that week.
 E! has continued to maintain the E!
 News website, and its social media pages, including The Rundown on Snapchat Discover.

 On October 20, 2022, E! announced that E!
-News would be revived as a late-night entertainment news program and will return to the E! network after a two-year hiatus; Adrienne Houghton and Justin Sylvester (the latter of which is returning to the show for the revival) will serve as co-hosts and it is slated to premiere on November 14, 2022.
+News would be revived as a late-night entertainment news program and would return to the E! network after a two-year hiatus; Adrienne Bailon-Houghton and Justin Sylvester (the latter of whom would return to the show for the revival) would serve as co-hosts.
+The revival premiered on November 14, 2022.
+On October 31, 2023, Bailon-Houghton announced she was resigning as co-anchor due to wanting to spend more time with her family and living on the East Coast.

+On July 24, 2025, it was announced that the linear TV run of E!
+News will be cancelled on September 25, 2025, after 34 years.